 What is Speed@Seawork?

 Fast vessels operating at high speed for security interventions and Search And Rescue are a significant specialist sector of the commercial marine business.
 Speed@Seawork is aimed squarely at facilitating growth and development for the design, build and operation of these specialist vessels.
 As operating demands increase, new solutions for propulsion, navigation, communications and care of the crew will be needed.
-Speed@Seawork offers a great opportunity for new exhibitors, and the many existing Seawork exhibitors, to service this dynamic and growing market.

 Latest Press Releases